-Aspect Ratio or why do I loose some of my image
+Aspect Ratio or why do I lose some of my image

 When shooting, you’ll most likely need to crop the image to fit your final print project.
 It’s always best to know what final dimensions are needed before shooting.